go101/golds/README.md

 * Run `gold ./...` to show docs of all the package under the current directory (and all their dependency packages).
 * Run `gold std` to show docs of standard pacakges.

-The above commands will open browser automatically.
+Each of the above commands will open a browser window automatically.
 We can use the `-s` or `-silent` flags to turn off the behavior.

 Generate static HTML docs pages (the `-dir` flag is optional in this mode, its default value is `.`):